Timmy80/minecraft-vanilla/README.md

 $ docker run -d -p 25565:25565 -v directory-to-myserver-config:/minecraft/server -v directory-to-store-backups:/minecraft/backup --name minecraft-vanilla overware/minecraft-vanilla:latest
 ```

-If you already have a backup of your world in **/minecraft/backup** and no world in **/minecraft/server**, the container will automatically take the last backup from your backup folder and use it as your minecraft world.
+If you already have a backup of your world in **/minecraft/backup** and no world in **/minecraft/server**, the container will automatically take the last backup from your backup folder and use it as your Minecraft world.

 To stop it, if you have enabled **auto-backup**, let the container enough time to do it before stopping:
 ```bash